daipozhi/Purpose-AI/README.md

 				word courseware please read readme.txt file in directory webfind50 , text file words-cw02_sort.utf8.txt is for you to browse word courseware on Ubuntu, program will not read *.utf8.txt files. )
+                                (if you want grid computing,don't run a-step90.exe ,run a-step90.bat , how to make this .bat file please read tools-5/readme.txt file )
                   run program in  'webfind54'(step100)(get all words ,generate 3rd word database )

                   (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in